sneha1012/Deep-Learning/README.md

-# Deep-Learning
+#Machine Learning followed by Deep-Learning concepts
-Implementation of Deep learning algorithms
+Implementation of Machine learning and Deep learning algorithms